7th Army Aviation Regiment "Vega": Formation

-On 1 September 1996 the 55th Multirole Helicopters Squadrons Group "Dragone" was reduced to 551st Army Aviation Squadron "Dragone".
-On 1 July 1998 the 551st Army Aviation Squadron "Dragone" was reorganized as SOATCC Group (SOttosistema di Avvistamento Tattico Controaerei Controllo AVES - Tactical Anti-Aircraft Sighting and Army Aviation Control Subsystem) and transferred to the Aviation Inspectorate.
+On 1 September 1996, the 55th Multirole Helicopters Squadrons Group "Dragone" was reduced to 551st Army Aviation Squadron "Dragone".
+On 1 July 1998, the 551st Army Aviation Squadron "Dragone" was reorganized as SOATCC Group (SOttosistema di Avvistamento Tattico Controaerei Controllo AVES - Tactical Anti-Aircraft Sighting and Army Aviation Control Subsystem) and transferred to the Aviation Inspectorate.

 Naming

-Since the 1975 Army reform Italian army aviation units are named for celestial objects: regiments are numbered with a single digit and named for stars in the 88 modern constellationss.
+Since the 1975 Army reform Italian army aviation units are named for celestial objects: army aviation regiments are numbered with a single digit and named for stars in the 88 modern constellationss.
 Accordingly, an army aviation regiment's coat of arms highlights the name-giving star within its constellation.
 Squadron groups were numbered with two digits and named for constellations, or planets of the Solar System.
-The 7th Army Aviation Regiment was named for Vega the brightest star in the Lyra constellation.
+The 7th Army Aviation Regiment was named for Vega, which is the brightest star in the Lyra constellation.

-On 15 July 1996 the President of the Italian Republic Oscar Luigi Scalfaro granted the regiment its flag, which has since been awarded a Military Order of Italy for the regiment's participation in international missions in Albania, Kosovo, Iraq, and Afghanistan, and one Bronze Medal of Army Valour awarded to the then autonomous 48th Reconnaissance Helicopters Squadrons Group "Pavone" for its service after the 1976 Friuli earthquake.
+On 15 July 1996, the President of the Italian Republic Oscar Luigi Scalfaro granted the regiment a flag, which has since been decorated with one Military Order of Italy for the regiment's participation in international missions in Albania, Kosovo, Iraq, and Afghanistan, and one Bronze Medal of Army Valor, which was awarded to the then autonomous 48th Reconnaissance Helicopters Squadrons Group "Pavone" for its service after the 1976 Friuli earthquake.
+Both awards were affixed to the regiments flag and are depicted on the regiments coat of arms.

 Recent times

-On 1 September 1998 the 7th Attack Helicopters Regiment "Vega" transferred the 48th Attack Helicopters Squadrons Group "Pavone" to the 5th Army Aviation Regiment "Rigel", which moved on the same date to the former Italian Air Force Miramare Air Base near Rimini.
-On 23 October of the same year the Vega was renamed 7th Army Aviation Regiment "Vega" and swapped name and flags with the 5th Army Aviation Regiment "Rigel".
-Based now at Miramare Air Base the Vega consisted of the 25th Army Aviation Squadrons Group "Cigno", 48th Attack Helicopters Squadrons Group "Pavone", 53rd Army Aviation Squadrons Group "Cassiopea", and Support Squadrons Group.
-On 1 January 1999 the regiment entered the Mechanized Brigade "Friuli", which was in the process of reforming as airmobile brigade.
-On 5 May 2000 the 5th Army Aviation Regiment "Rigel" joined the Mechanized Brigade "Friuli", which on that date changed its name to Airmobile Brigade "Friuli".
-In 2008 the Vega began the transition from AB 204B/205 to NH90 helicopters.
-On 31 December 2015 the 53rd Squadrons Group "Cassiopea" was disbanded.
+On 1 September 1998, the 7th Attack Helicopters Regiment "Vega" transferred the 48th Attack Helicopters Squadrons Group "Pavone" to the 5th Army Aviation Regiment "Rigel", which moved on the same date to the former Italian Air Force Miramare Air Base near Rimini.
+On 23 October of the same year, the 7th Attack Helicopters Regiment "Vega" was renamed 7th Army Aviation Regiment "Vega", and swapped name and flags with the 5th Army Aviation Regiment "Rigel".
+The 7th Army Aviation Regiment "Vega", which was now based at Miramare Air Base, consisted after the swap of the 25th Army Aviation Squadrons Group "Cigno", the 48th Attack Helicopters Squadrons Group "Pavone", the 53rd Army Aviation Squadrons Group "Cassiopea", and the Support Squadrons Group.
+On 1 January 1999, the regiment entered the Mechanized Brigade "Friuli", which was in the process of being reorganized as an airmobile brigade.